 Drawings, pictures and illustrations

 Look at the pictures drawn.
 The illustrations should relate as much as possible to the text on the same page.
 This promotes reading for meaning as well as encourages interaction with the book.
-Good pictures used or illustrations also gives space and opportunities for the little ones to seek for explanation and ask questions.
-All these point to early exposure to good comprehension and reasoning skills.
+Good pictures used or illustrations also give space and opportunities for the little ones to seek explanation and ask questions.
+All these points to early exposure to good comprehension and reasoning skills.